Mohamedzh/Mohamedzh/README.md

 ### Hello there! :wave:

 I'm Mohamed Samir, a web developer working with JavaScript, TypeScript and Python.
-During my software career, I built apps and website using React.js, Next.js, Vue.js, and Node.js among other frameworks and tools.
-Also, I build scraping and automation scripts using Puppeteer and Playwright.
+During my software career, I build apps and website using React.js, Next.js, Vue.js, and Node.js among other frameworks and tools.
+Also, I build scraping and automation scripts using Puppeteer, Playwright, Scrapy and others.

 Check out my [portfolio](https://mohamed-zahran.vercel.app/) :page_with_curl: for a list of my past projects